UoB-COMSM0110/2024-group-9/README.md

 From these, we can gauge that the game is sufficiently engaging and fast-paced.
 The variation in frustration has led us to adjust the difficulty of certain sections.

 ### Testing

+Although automated testing is preferred to manual tests requiring human intervention, these are difficult to implement directly within the processing environment.
+Subsequently, we focused primarily on performing tests manually, especially for cases that would rarely be encountered given our code.

+One example of such an edge case is when the width of the screen is greater than the width of the level.
+When moving across the level, all the sprites currently shown on screen would appear to jump across the screen depending on the player's position in the level.
+To remedy this, tweaks were made to both the camera class, as well as the levels where this was experienced.

+Another example of fixes developed as a result of manual testing was the inclusion of displaying the frame rate on screen during development.
+When we switched from displaying simple rectangles to sprites, the performance of the game dropped significantly.
+This led to the use of the `P2D` renderer to keep performance stable, even when many sprites are shown on screen.
+During development, the frame rate was uncapped to monitor how much performance 'headroom' was available, and additional tests were performed on slower hardware to ensure a consistent user experience across a range of devices.

 ## Process